folkertdev/outmessage/README.md

         Gif.update leftMsg model.left
 ```

-It is likely that the `OutMsg` needs to be turned into
-a change to the model and/or the execution of a `Cmd`.
-These actions are jointly called a side-effect

-To turn an OutMsg into a side-effect, we need a function with
+To turn the OutMsg into commands and model changes (side-effects), we need a function:
-the following signature:

 ```elm
 interpretOutMsg : OutMsg -> Model -> (Model, Cmd Msg)
 ```